ncecere/open_model_gateway/docs/runtime/config.md

 | OpenAI-compatible | `base_url`, `api_key`, `openai_organization` | Required when the alias points at a third-party gateway. |
 | Cost overrides | `price_image_cents`, `price_image_edit_cents`, `price_image_variation_cents` | Optional per-alias image pricing overrides (used by the usage logger when providers omit usage numbers). |

-> Tip: if a provider bills differently for “standard” vs “HD” quality, define separate aliases for each tier and set the corresponding `price_image*_cents` overrides (see `docs/runtime/router.example.yaml` for the `qwen-image-standard` / `qwen-image-hd` example).
-Any extra metadata (e.g., `default_quality`) is passed to the adapter so you can inject the right quality flag whenever clients omit it.
+> Tip: if a provider bills differently for “standard” vs “HD” quality, you can keep a single alias and add multiple `pricing_tiers.image` rows with `metadata.quality` selectors (or split into separate aliases if you prefer).
+The gateway will match the request’s `quality` and `size` to the right tier when calculating image spend.

 ## Bootstrap (`bootstrap.*`)